Guo Zongxun

-Guo Zongxun (郭宗訓) (14 September 953 – 973) or Chai Zongxun (柴宗訓), also known by his posthumous name as the Emperor Gong of Later Zhou (後周恭帝), was the third and last emperor of the Chinese Later Zhou dynasty, during the Five Dynasties and Ten Kingdoms period.
-He reigned from July 959, when he succeeded his father Chai Rong (Emperor Shizong of Zhou), until February 960, when he was overthrown by his general Zhao Kuangyin (Emperor Taizu of Song), who founded the Song dynasty.
+Guo Zongxun (郭宗訓) (14 September 953 – 973) or Chai Zongxun (柴宗訓), also known by his posthumous name as the Emperor Gong of Later Zhou (後周恭帝), was the third and last emperor of the Later Zhou dynasty during the Five Dynasties and Ten Kingdoms period.
+As the only child of Guo Rong (Emperor Shizong of Zhou), he ascended the throne in July 959, when his father suddenly died of illness during a northern military expedition attempting to recapture the Sixteen Prefectures from the Khitans Liao dynasty.
+His reign ended just months later in February 960, when the six-year-old emperor was usurped in a mutiny led by royal guard general Zhao Kuangyin, who founded the Song dynasty.

-The Emperor Gong was sent away with his mother to Xijing (西京).
-Despite assurance by the Emperor Taizu of Song that the Chai family would be treated with respect, the Emperor Gong was killed in 973 by Xin Wenyue, an official trying to gain favour with the emperor.
-Upon hearing the news, the Emperor Taizu ordered a period of mourning and buried the dethroned emperor next to the Emperor Shizong's tomb.
+After the usurpation, Guo Zongxun was sent away with his mother Empress Dowager Fu to Xijing (西京), where he was renamed to his father's birth surname Chai.
+Despite assurance by Zhao Kuangyin (now Emperor Taizu of Song) that the Chai family would be treated with respect and granting of lifetime judicial amnesty, he was killed in 973 by Xin Wenyue, an official trying to gain favour with the emperor.
+Upon hearing the news, the Emperor Taizu ordered a period of national mourning and buried the dethroned emperor next to the Emperor Shizong's tomb.